andhika-tanaka/SmartClinic/src/main/resources/static/vendors/select2/CONTRIBUTING.md

 Contributing changes to Select2
 -------------------------------
-Select2 is made up of multiple submodules that all come together to make the standard and extended builds that are available to users.
+Select2 is made up of multiple submodules that all come together to make the standard and extended builds that are available to clinicUsers.
 The build system uses Node.js to manage and compile the submodules, all of which is done using the Grunt build system.